On this pageOverview

 const { button, div, h1, p, Class, OnClick } = html<Message>()

-// ✅ View is just a pure function from Model to Html
+// ✅ View is a pure function from Model to a Document describing the page

 [Class('container')],